Treatise on Light: Remainder of the book

 Chapter two briefly treats reflection while chapters three and four explore refraction.
 Huygens carefully explains the differences between transparent and opaque media in terms of their particulate composition, specifically exploring atmospheric refraction.

 Chapter five addresses the strange refraction of the Iceland crystal.
+Huygens cuts a piece of the crystal and studies the geometry of light propagation inside it before guiding the reader through a series of step-by-step empirical investigations.
+His explanation of strange refraction is based on the properties of the ordinary ray and the extraordinary ray.
+The ordinary ray has a spherical wavefront due to a constant refractive index, which is independent of the propagation direction inside the crystal, having the same velocity in all directions.
+The extraordinary ray, on the other hand, has an ellipsoidal wavefront due to its refractive index, which varies with the propagation direction within the crystal, leading to different velocities in different directions.
+Thus, when light travels through the crystal, it breaks into two wave surfaces that follow distinct paths within it, resulting in two refracted rays being observed.

-Huygens breaks down the geometry of a piece of the crystal and then guides the reader through a series of step-by-step investigations, covering several pages.
-These investigations were prompted by early objections from Rømer and constitute one of the few examples in Huygens’s work where he provided such details regarding experiments.
-Huygens employed these mathematical and experimental resources to their utmost, achieving extraordinary results which defied verification until the beginning of the 19th century.
+The series of step-by-step investigations that follow were meant to corroborate Huygens' explanation of strange refraction.
+They were prompted by early objections from Rømer and constitute one of the few examples in Huygens’s work where he provided such details regarding experiments.
+Huygens employed these mathematical and experimental resources to achieve impressive results, some of which defied verification until the beginning of the 19th century.

 Chapter six of the book concludes with a discussion on refraction and reflection in transparent bodies.